mobile app bar

 Kawhi Leonard(L) and Steve Ballmer(R)

-Then just this morning, Torre unveiled some texts from the two-time NBA Champ’s Uncle Dennis that revealed how Aspiration paid Kawhi an extra $20 million over four times what all other endorsers made combined.
-The money that came through Joe Sanberg’s personal LLC, linking back to Ballmer’s investments in the company.
+The messages revealed how Aspiration paid Kawhi an extra $20 million, an amount that was over four times more than what all other endorsers made combined.
+The money that came through Aspiration co-founder Joe Sanberg’s personal LLC was linked back to Ballmer’s investments in the company.
 It’s bad news all around.
 Bad for Kawhi, Ballmer, and the NBA.

 Torre seems dead set on righting this horrific wrong, especially since other team owners are abiding by the rules.
-But they are not happy either, at least according to Torre himself.
-He spoke about it during his recent appearance on The Dan Le Batard Show.
+The team owners are not happy, at least according to Torre, who spoke about it during his recent appearance on The Dan Le Batard Show.

 “When you do not have the documentation, in the absence of the note that says ‘I circumvented the cap, signed Steve,’ you’ve got to go to human sources, primary sources.
 I’ve given now seemingly an ongoing parade of that… I think this is a matter of whether you’re a serious league,” he added.

 Well, he’ll probably find most of the other team owners following the rules.
-Torres mentioned that they are pissed off that Ballmer and the Clippers might potentially get nothing more than a slap on the wrist.
+Torre mentioned that they are pissed off that Ballmer and the Clippers might potentially get nothing more than a slap on the wrist.

-“And so what Mark Cuban is saying there does actually make a ton of sense, I must admit,” Torre said on today’s episode of his podcast.
+“And so what Mark Cuban is saying there does actually make a ton of sense, I must admit,” Torre said on Thursday’s episode of his podcast.
 “Because Aspiration, for those not familiar, was functioning as a broker for carbon credits.”

 Only time will tell.